Peru, Indiana, United States of America: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Ensure that you find the right type.
-A lot of adapters available are simply plugs and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types A and B. Make sure to choose the necessary type.
+The majority of adapters available online are simply plugs and require your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be appropriate for most areas.

 Airplane phone mount